sophielansweeper/embedded-workflow-builder-docs/docs/connectors/pdq.md

 Connection to the PDQ API

+Follow these steps to [generate a new API key](https://connect.pdq.com/hc/en-us/articles/22929727991451-PDQ-Connect-API) in PDQ:

+1. Login to your PDQ Connect account and select the settings icon represented by a cog located in the lower left corner.
+2. Navigate to the **API keys** section and select **Create API Key.**
+3. Provide a unique name for the API key and select **Create.**
+4. Copy and save the generated API key as it will not be shown again.
+5. Enter the generated API key into the connection configuration of your integration.

 | Input   | Comments        | Default |
 | ------- | --------------- | ------- |
 | API Key | The PDQ API Key |         |